 We would love to have a chat and help you explore your options in General Practice.
 If this has piqued your interest, please feel free to forward your CV or alternatively, contact the clinic to speak with a Supervisor (Dr Marino Alexopoulos)

 GP’s who have achieved their vocational registration are also welcome to apply for a position as well.

 Newest additions to the VHC team

 A BIG warm welcome to Dr Rowena Cao and Dr Lilly Nheu who have recently returned after completing their GP training!
 We are also delighted to announce that Dr Samantha Harris and Dr Sarah Friend will continue to stay at VHC as fully qualified GPs.

 We also wish to welcome our latest registrar Dr Andrew Nolen to our team.

 Fracture Diversion Project in Conjunction with Eastern Melbourne PHN

-Dr Terence Heng and Dr Jerry Hsu have been a part of a year-long project where fractures which are amenable for GP management are being seen and managed in our clinic.
+Dr Jerry Hsu have been a part of a year-long project where fractures which are amenable for GP management are being seen and managed in our clinic.
 They have undergone further training and attachments at Box Hill Hospital to provide this service to patients.
 This service is open to the community as well and does not need a referral.
 If you have a suitable fracture and have been referred to the fracture clinic or Emergency Department at Box Hill Hospital or Maroondah Hospital, you may be offered a list of GPs in your area who are participating in this project.